abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

  ```
 Once you’ve typed/pasted this code in your config file, save your file and quit the editor.

-Lastly, you can create a dummy file(.json) for checking that Spark is working or not:
+Lastly, create a dummy file(.json) for checking that Spark is working or not:

  ```console
 {"Country":"Singapore"}
 {"Country":"India","Capital":"New Delhi"}
 {"Country":"UK","Capital":"London","Population":"78M"}
 ```
-Now you can follow [this](/learning-paths/server-and-cloud/spark/spark_deployment#check-that-jupyter-notebook-is-working-with-spark) to Check that Jupyter Notebook is working with spark
+Now follow [this](/learning-paths/server-and-cloud/spark/spark_deployment#check-that-jupyter-notebook-is-working-with-spark) to Check that Jupyter Notebook is working with spark

-{{% notice Note %}} You can follow the above mentioned steps for configuring spark manually or you can follow the below ansible steps for configuration of spark in aws ec2 instance. {{% /notice %}}
+{{% notice Note %}} Follow the above mentioned steps for configuring spark manually or follow the below ansible steps for configuration of spark in aws ec2 instance. {{% /notice %}}

 ## Configure Spark by Ansible
 Using a text editor, save the code below to in a file called `spark.yaml`.
 It will install the Spark and the required dependencies.
 This is the YAML file for the Ansible playbook.